 Emmental Cheese is a Swiss cheese that is famous for having visible round holes all over the surface.
-Both high in calcium and fat.
-Emmental is most often sold over the counter made from pasteurized milk, but traditional Emmental is made from unpasteurized.
+Both are high in calcium and fat.
+Emmental is most often sold over the counter and is made from pasteurized milk.
+However, traditional Emmental is made from unpasteurized.

 Gruyere is a smooth cheese from Switzerland that is known for it’s mouth-watering melting properties.
 It’s a great cheese for enjoying alone, or melted over toast, or in a sandwich.
 It makes a great substitute for fondues and similar uses.

 You might know that Gruyere is used in grilled cheese sandwiches in France.
 This is called Croque Monsieur, so it makes a perfect substitute cheese for Emmental when it comes to anything involving bread.

 Fontina is a sweet and nutty cheese with a creamy taste.
 The rich flavor is buttery in the mouth and like Emmental the cheese has small holes giving it that distinctive appearance.